ryogrid/ryogrid.github.io/tech-entry/about-nostrp2p.md

 - Operates overall in a fuzzy manner (e.g., allows for minor message loss)
   - Unlike other distributed SNSs, it operates on a pure P2P architecture that is challenging to achieve reasonable performance, so it does not offer many rich features
 - Each server operates on the overlay network
+  - Server on private network separated with Internet by NAT can be join
   - NAT traversal is achieved through relays by servers with global IPs
 - Uses the concepts and data structures of the [Nostr](https://github.com/nostr-protocol/nips) protocol as its foundation
   - Reason for adopting Nostr protocol as based design